kurtosis-tech/kurtosis/docs/docs/quickstart.md

 Introduction
 ------------

 Welcome to the [Kurtosis][homepage] quickstart!
-This guide will take ~15 minutes and will walk you through building a basic Kurtosis package.
+This guide takes ~15 minutes and will walk you through building a basic Kurtosis package.
 This guide is in a "code along" format, meaning we assume the user will be following the code examples and running Kurtosis CLI commands on your local machine.
-Everything you will run in this guide is free, public, and does not contain any sensitive data.
+Everything you run in this guide is free, public, and does not contain any sensitive data.

 For a quick read on what Kurtosis is and what problems Kurtosis aims to solve, our [introduction page][homepage] will be a great starting point, alongside our [motivations behind starting Kurtosis][why-we-built-kurtosis-explanation].